lipecss/lipecss/README.md

 Hi, I'm Felipecss, a guy that loves frontEnd/backend web developer.

 - 🔭 I’m currently working on my projects on my company [Vem Lavar a Louça Gamers](https://vemlavaralouca.com.br/)
-- 🌱 I’m currently learning Vuejs
+- 🌱 I’m currently working and learning more about Vuejs racha day.
 - 💬 Ask me about anything [here](https://github.com/lipecss/lipecss/issues)
+- 🤖 Currently working on a multichannel bot for Twitch, for everyone to use.
+If it wasn't my back hurting, it would be in the air hehe 😓

 **Languages and Tools:**